softfire-eu/softfire-eu.github.io/docs/sec-tutorial.md

 ![tutorial firewall 6](img/tutorial-security-manager-firewall6.png)

-You can find the complete list of API on (http://docs.softfire.eu/etc/firewall.adoc).
+You can find the complete list of API on [this page](etc/firewall.adoc).

 If you specified *logging: true*, then you can go to *dashboard_log_link* to see some statistics about the rules that you want to write log messages.
 Here an example of the dashboard.